omg this is amazing pic.twitter.com/TOlAIKvPl5

 The state charges were dropped after he was indicted federally for sex trafficking of a minor and two counts of child pornography: one for sharing videos for with two individuals and another for soliciting a minor for photos of himself.
 Shortey has just pleaded guilty to the sex trafficking charge, for which he faces a mandatory minimum sentence of 10 years in federal prison (which, with good time, means about 8 1/2 years behind bars).
 The maximum is life.

 Note the elision here.
 The federal law is designed to get people who run commercial juvenile prostitution enterprises, and in particular enterprises involving interstate or international movement of juvenile sex workers, often involving coercion or deception.
 That’s as horrible a crime as it’s possible to imagine – morally much more culpable than, for example, homicide done in the heat of passion – and fully justifies extremely harsh sentencing.
 But Sen. Shortey didn’t do any of that.
-He purchased sex from a 17-year-old. in a state where the age of consent is 16.
-(Oklahoma law distinguishes commercial from non-commercial sex, so that purchasing sexual services from a 17-year-old is a crime.)
-He didn’t use coercion or even trickery, or in any obvious way abuse his public office.
+He purchased sex from a 17-year-old, in a state where the age of consent is 16.
+(Oklahoma law distinguishes commercial from non-commercial sex, so that the boy’s being under 18 made the offense a more serious one.)
+Shortey didn’t use coercion or trickery, or in any obvious way abuse his public office.
 Continue Reading…